 A month of competition

-The racing programme for the month of August is very intense: there are 18 racing days, 150 races, 6 Group 1 races and nearly 2 000 runners.
+The racing programme for the month of August is very intense: there are 18 racing days, 150 races, 5 Group 1 races (the highest level in racing), 1,300 runners saddled by 85 trainers from all over Europe!
 The Deauville Lucien Barrière Meeting is without doubt the most important sporting destination of the summer.
 It is a great opportunity to mingle with the biggest thoroughbred owners, European trainers and French Champion jockeys together with internationally accomplished jockeys.

 At the end of August, breeders from the prestigious studs of Calvados and Orne, as well as from other areas, present their best produce for sale at Deauville's famous yearling auction, where they can fetch prices of several million Euros!